The solution of the perturbed Tanaka-equation is pathwise unique: Examples, showing that domination is necessary

-This follows similarly as \eqref{eq:X=0=X'} above as $\E{\xi^2_t}\leq\E{\q{\xi}_t}$ and the latter can be estimated using the orthogonality of $\bU$ and $\bW$ by
+This follows similarly as \eqref{eqX=0=X} above as $\mathbf{E}(\xi^2_t)\leq\mathbf{E}(\q{\xi}_t)$ and the latter can be estimated using the orthogonality of $\bU$ and $\bW$ by

 by the occupation time formula.
-The same applies if we integrate with respect to $\bW$ in \eqref{eq:xi=0}.
+The same applies if we integrate with respect to $\bW$ in \eqref{eqxi=0}.
 Thus

-In the last step we used that $\bL$ is locally constant on $\bU\neq \bL+\bW$, cf. Property (\ref{prop:L:it:3}) of Lemma \ref{lem:skorohod}.
+In the last step we used that $\bL$ is locally constant on $\bU\neq\bL+\bW$; cf. Property~(\ref{propLit3}) of Lemma~\ref{lemskorohod}.
 This proves the first part of the decomposition formula.
-The second part, i.e. the formula for $\bW$ obviously follows.
+The second part, that is, the formula for $\bW$, obviously follows.